- Main Menu

 Technology is integral to carrying out an organizational mission, whether that organization is commercial, governmental, charitable, or educational.
 An organization may choose to engage the IT change management process for any number of reasons, but the most significant changes typically address the need to gain new capabilities, improve processes, increase reliability, or modernize existing systems.

-One conundrum that has been made manifest in IT change management is that, as tech has evolved over the years, the changes that have been made to the IT estate now make it impossible to keep up with the speed and frequency of changes that occur within the estate.
+One conundrum that has been made manifest in IT change management is that, as tech has evolved over the years, the changes that have been made to the IT estate now make it impossible to keep up with the speed and frequency of request for changes that occur within the estate.

 The luxury of long evaluation and testing cycles is gone.
 Organizations must move quickly to keep pace with trends like cloud computing, mobility, virtualization, work-from-home, and more.
 Yes, there remains a need to make mindful decisions, articulate long-term visions, and craft strategies for the adoption and integration of new technologies, but often those transformations support capabilities that require a different layer of IT change management.